 A drain (tube) may be placed near the surgical incision if there has been significant bleeding during the operation.
 This removes any excess blood or fluid collecting under the wound.
 The drain will be removed when the drainage has stopped, usually the next day after surgery.

-It is very normal to experience some level of discomfort or pain after the surgery.
+It is very normal to experience some level of discomfort or back and leg pain after the surgery.
 The nursing and medical staff will help you to control this with appropriate medication.
-The pain should settle but can take eight weeks, or longer.
+The symptoms in your legs may fluctuate due to increased swelling around the nerves.
+As the nerves become less irritated and swollen, your leg pain should settle.
+This can take eight weeks, or longer.
+Normal feeling and strength in your legs is likely to take a lot longer and is likely to improve slowly over the next year or so.
 It is important not to suddenly stop taking certain pain relief medication such as morphine, or neuropathic medication (gabapentin, pregabalin or amitriptyline).
 It will be necessary to gradually 'wean' yourself off these medications - your GP can advise you if necessary.